MicrosoftExcell/Advanced-Project/README.md

 ## Code
 Below are the Notebooks written for the project in order of creation.\
-The most up-to-date notebook with the most recent results is described last.
+The notebooks containing the most recent results that are most influential to the project are described last (Toxic_BERT_Sentiment.ipynb, Male_Toxic_BERT.ipynb, Female_Toxic_BERT.ipynb).

 ### Data Analysis.ipynb
 Notebook used for preliminary analysis of datasets.